digitw1n/run-qubic-on-qemu/README.md

 This process has been tested on Ubuntu 22.04
 `sudo apt update && sudo apt-get install -y libvirt-daemon libvirt-clients libvirt-daemon-system virtinst ovmf`

+As per this guide, you will be streaming the qubic logs into a file which will be accessible from the host.
+In order to prevent the log streaming to cut off, you will need to increase the maximum file size in virtlogd.

+`sudo nano /etc/libvirt/virtlogd.conf`

+Go to the bottom and uncomment the max_size line and set it to 200097152.
+`max_size = 200097152`

+Restart libvirt, `sudo systemctl restart libvirtd`

 ## Configure the VM for computor

 First, create a virtual image for the guest.